British Interplanetary Society: History

-The BIS was only preceded in astronautics by the American Interplanetary Society (founded 1930), the German VfR (founded 1927), and Soviet Society for Studies of Interplanetary Travel (founded 1924), but unlike those it never became absorbed into a national industry.
+The BIS was only preceded in astronautics by the American Interplanetary Society (founded 1930), the German VfR (founded 1927), and the Soviet Society for Studies of Interplanetary Travel (founded 1924), but unlike those it never became absorbed into a national industry.
 Thus it is now the world's oldest existing space advocacy body.

 When originally formed in October 1933, the BIS aimed not only to promote and raise the public profile of astronautics, but also to undertake practical experimentation into rocketry along similar lines to the organisations above.
 However, early in 1936 the society discovered that this ambition was thwarted by the Explosives Act 1875, which prevented any private testing of liquid-fuel rockets in the United Kingdom.

-Proposals for design of space vehicles
+Proposals for the design of space vehicles

 In the late 1930s, the group devised a project of landing people on the Moon by a multistage rocket, each stage of which would have many narrow solid-fuel rockets.
 Their lander was gumdrop-shaped but otherwise quite like the Lunar Module.
 As it was considered that the cabin would have to rotate, BIS member Ralph A. Smith, who helped re-establish the society post-WW2, invented the first instrument for space travel: the Coelostat, a navigation mechanism that would ingeniously cancel out the rotating view.
 R.A.
 Smith and Harry Ross were the aerospace visionaries named on the original patent.
 Smith also authored and illustrated the 1947 book 'The Exploration of the Moon' showing the first ever conceptual 'orbital satellite' (text by Arthur C. Clarke), which is said to have inspired both John F. Kennedy and Stanley Kubrick.

 In a November 1949 conference in the BIS, Harry Ross presented a paper on a concept of a Lunar spacesuit.
-In the paper, Ross had examined the problem of a 68 kg lunar space suit which could be worn for up to 12 hours, within the temperature range of +120 °C to -150 °C.
+In the paper, Ross had examined the problem of a 68 kg lunar space suit which could be worn for up to 12 hours, within the temperature range of +120 °C to −150 °C.

 In 1946, the BIS started a programme known as Megaroc.
 The purpose of the programme was to develop a Sub-orbital spaceflight that could provide crewed ascents to a maximum of 1 million feet (304 km).
 The craft was made by enlarging and re-designing a V-2 rocket after it was noted by H.E.
 Ross in 1946 that the V-2 rocket was "nearly big enough to carry a man."
 The project was noted to be 10 years ahead of its time by NASA engineers who reviewed it.
 The same NASA engineers predicted the rocket would have been capable of first achieving a crewed suborbital flight between 1949 and 1951, and capable of sending people to space reliably by 1951.